Dharshibhai Khanpura

 Dharshibhai Lakhabhai Khanpura (died 3 November 2020) was an Indian politician from Gujarat.
+He was a former member of Gujarat Legislative Assembly represented Kankrej.

 Biography

-Darshibhai Khanpura was a native of Vada village in Banaskantha district of Gujarat.
+Dharshibhai Khanpura was a native of Vada village in Banaskantha district of Gujarat.
 He had studied till grade 4.

 Khanpura served as a member of the Gujarat Legislative Assembly representing the Kankrej constituency four times.
-He was firstly elected to assembly in 1990 as a member of Janata Dal followed by in 1995, 2002 and 2012 as a member of Indian National Congress.
+He was first elected to assembly in 1990 as a member of Janata Dal followed by in 1995, 2002 and 2012 as a member of Indian National Congress.
 He won in the 2012 election with the lead of only 600 votes.

 Khanpura contracted COVID-19 and was transported to the U. N. Mehta Hospital in Ahmedabad.
-On 3 November 2020, he succumbed to his death at the age of 80.
+On 3 November 2020, he died at the age of 80.